Pseudocalanus elongatus

 Pseudocalanus elongatus is a copepod found primarily in the Atlantic Ocean.

 Description

 The female P. elongatus ranges from about .7 to 1.8 mm in length, and the male is usually between about .5 and 1.4 mm.

 Distribution

-P. elongatus is generally found in temperate or sub-Arctic waters in the Atlantic and in the western Mediterranean Sea, although it is also found in the Arctic, and off of the southwestern coast of the United States.
+Pseudocalanus elongatus is generally found in temperate or sub-Arctic waters in the Atlantic and in the western Mediterranean Sea, although it is also found in the Arctic, and off of the southwestern coast of the United States.